yarnpkg/website/en/docs/creating-a-package.md

 ### `package.json`

-Now you should have a `package.json` that looks like this:
+Now you should have a `package.json` that looks similar to this:

 ```json
 {